Geri-Borbas/iOS.Labs.physicsBody/README.md

 });
 ```

+Another issue is to store the initial CGPath representation of the body upon creation.
+This code
+should take place in the SKPhysicsBody factory methods.
+Calling the default behaviour can be tricky
+(it could be a simple `super` call if we were extending the class).

+Solution is to "save" the default SKPhysicsBody factory implementations, then override the factories,
+and call the default behaviour fron within somewhere.

+For `+(SKPhysicsBody*)bodyWithCircleOfRadius:` it means that you create an implementation that is to
+be override `+(SKPhysicsBody*)bodyWithCircleOfRadius:` implementation, while you save the original
+implementation into a method, called `+(SKPhysicsBody*)__bodyWithCircleOfRadius:` in this case.
+See
+his in action in [`SKPhysicsBody+Containment`][1] searching for `Augment factories`.

 Category on `SKPhysicsBody`
 ---------------------------

 When you ask for an `SKPhysicsBody` instance from `SKPhysicsBody` class, you'd expect an
 `SKPhysicsBody` object in return.
-According to some design decision at Apple, it will spit you
+According to some design decision at Apple, **it will spit you
-up a [`PKPhysicsBody`][1]instance (part of internal [PhysicsKit][2]), which of course won't have
+up a [`PKPhysicsBody`][1] instance** (part of internal [PhysicsKit][2]), which of course won't have
 any instance method from the category you made for `SKPhysicsBody`.
 Extending that class can be
-carried out only via method / property swizzlings, so this issue put a weight on this `Containment`
+carried out only via method / property **swizzlings**, so this issue put a weight on this
-category.
+`SKPhysicsBody+Containment` category.

 ```Objective-C
 // This is not what you'd expect.